inmyth/mmm-java/README.md

 **Version History**

+> v.058
+- amount is changing by percentage too

+v.057
+- fixed percentage mode on counters.

 v.056
 - fixed percentage mode.
 Counter order is created from percentage of the rate consumed.
 - added log to drop below zero in buy seed and counter.